-Name Age Position and business experience Michael E. Gioja 64 Mr. Gioja was named Senior Vice President of Information Technology and Product Development in July 2011.
+Name Age Position and business experience Michael E. Gioja 65 Mr. Gioja was named Senior Vice President of Information Technology and Product Development in July 2011.
 Mr. Gioja has been with the Company since November 2008 and previously served as Senior Vice President of Information, Technology, Product Management, and Development and Vice President of Product Management.
 Previously, he was Chief Information Officer and Executive Vice President of Products and Services for Workstream, Inc., a provider of on-demand enterprise talent management solutions and services.
-Karen E. Saunders McClendon 56 Ms. Saunders McClendon joined the Company in April 2021 as Vice President and Chief Human Resources Officer.
+Elizabeth Roaldsen 51 Ms. Roaldsen joined the Company in May 2023 as Senior Vice President of Operations and Customer Experience.
+Prior to joining the Company, she served as Managing Director, head of enterprise business services, and wholesale banking at HSBC from 2021 through 2023.
+Previously, Ms. Roaldsen served in various roles of increasing responsibility at State Street Corporation from 2010 to 2021, most recently as Executive Vice President Head of Global Operations and Asset Servicing.
+Karen E. Saunders McClendon 57 Ms. Saunders McClendon joined the Company in April 2021 as Vice President and Chief Human Resources Officer.
 Prior to joining the Company, she served as Vice President of Human Resources for Comcast Cable from 2013 to 2021.
 From 2009 to 2013, she served as Vice President of Human Resources for Aramark.
-Stephanie L. Schaeffer 52 Ms. Schaeffer was named Vice President and Chief Legal Officer in January 2006.
+Stephanie L. Schaeffer 53 Ms. Schaeffer was named Vice President and Chief Legal Officer in January 2006.
 In 2011, she was appointed Corporate Secretary.
 She joined Paychex in 2000 as Corporate Counsel and was promoted to Director of Legal Affairs in 2004.
 In her current role, she is responsible for overseeing all the Company's legal functions, including litigation, corporate governance, and regulatory matters.
-Robert L. Schrader 50 Mr. Schrader was named Vice President and Controller in July 2019.
-He joined the Company in December 2014 and previously held roles as Senior Director of Financial Planning and Analysis and Director of Internal Audit.
-Prior to joining Paychex, he served as a Chief Financial Officer for Unither Manufacturing, LLC, and held various senior management positions during his ten-year career at Bausch & Lomb, including Vice President of Finance and Controller of Global Quality and Operations.
+Robert L. Schrader 51 Mr. Schrader was named Vice President, Finance and Investor Relations in January 2023.
+He joined the Company in December 2014 and previously held roles as Vice President and Controller, Senior Director of Financial Planning and Analysis and Director of Internal Audit.
+Prior to joining Paychex, he served as a Chief Financial Officer for Unither Manufacturing, LLC, and held various senior management positions during his tenyear career at Bausch & Lomb, including Vice President of Finance and Controller of Global Quality and Operations.
 Previously in his career, he held leadership roles with a public accounting firm.

-The additional information required by this item is set forth in the Company's Definitive Proxy Statement for its 2022 Annual Meeting of Stockholders, anticipated to be held on or about October 13, 2022, in the sections "PROPOSAL 1: ELECTION OF DIRECTORS FOR A ONE-YEAR TERM," "CORPORATE GOVERNANCE," and "CODE OF BUSINESS ETHICS AND CONDUCT" and is incorporated herein by reference.
+The additional information required by this item is set forth in the Company's Definitive Proxy Statement for its 2023 Annual Meeting of Stockholders, anticipated to be held on or about October 12, 2023, in the sections "PROPOSAL 1: ELECTION OF DIRECTORS FOR A ONE-YEAR TERM," "CORPORATE GOVERNANCE," and "CODE OF BUSINESS ETHICS AND CONDUCT" and is incorporated herein by reference.